Detailed Info about 2020 MVGS Writing Contest

 Some potential topic areas:

 No topic readily comes to mind?
 Here are a few ideas, but papers are by no means restricted to these topics.
+Tell us about:

-Tell us about your immigrant ancestor’s arrival in America - what prompted them to come, how/when did they get here, did they come alone or with a group, etc.
+- Your immigrant ancestor’s arrival in America - what prompted them to come, how/when did they get here, did they come alone or with a group, etc.

-Tell us about an ancestor’s contribution to their community - were they the village midwife or the local miller or blacksmith?
+- An ancestor’s contribution to their community - were they the village midwife or the local miller or blacksmith?
 Were they instrumental in getting the railroad to come through their town?

-Tell us about an uncovered truth about your ancestor - Was your great aunt a secret flapper?
+- An uncovered truth about your ancestor - Was your great aunt a secret flapper?
 Was their house a stop on the Underground Railroad?

-Tell us about a court case that changed your ancestor’s life - did they lose their land in a lawsuit?
+- A court case that changed your ancestor’s life - did they lose their land in a lawsuit?
 Was their guardian convicted of stealing their inheritance?

-Tell us about an event that impacted your ancestor directly - did they live in Missouri when the New Madrid earthquakes hit?
+- An event that impacted your ancestor directly - did they live in Missouri when the New Madrid earthquakes hit?
 Did they own a pub when Prohibition was declared?
 Were they part of the 1889 Oklahoma Land Rush?

-Tell us about an ancestor that you can really connect with - do you share a profession or play the same instrument?
+- An ancestor that you can really connect with - do you share a profession or play the same instrument?
 Maybe you’ve both faced similar challenges?

 Contest Rules & Guidelines